customerio/customerio-reactnative/README.md

 handler might decline an app-owned custom scheme, keep a `Linking` URL listener registered for that fallback.
 A thrown error, rejected promise, missing handler, or handler timeout follows the same native fallback.
 Cold URLs wait up to ten seconds for registration and are replayed once the handler is ready.
-After delivery, the handler has ten seconds to settle; after that, fallback runs and a late result is ignored.
+After delivery, the handler has ten seconds to settle.
+If it takes longer, native fallback runs; a handler that later routes the URL can cause a second navigation because its acknowledgement cannot cancel the fallback.

 ```typescript
 const subscription = CustomerIO.setDeepLinkHandler(async (url) => {